OFFICE DIALOG installation

 Simultaneously, LOCCA and the installation are monitored (surveilled) so that video transmissions of either can be viewed at each location.
 I occupy my installation as a physical and symbolic bridge from the LOCCA headquarters in the East End, to the newly developed and cosmopolitan midtown area of Houston.
 Once realized here it functions as an “extraterritorial” space where possibilities are formulated and new affiliations are developed with people from all walks of life (not just artists), to consider novel approaches to create contracts between ourselves and society.
 Within the gallery walls the office becomes a “cultural exchange free-zone.”
 My office hours are from 1pm-5pm on each Saturday throughout the exhibition’s duration till November 18, 2017.

 This performative and real-life dialog produces documentation in the form of note taking and art making.
-I engage not only through conversation but by also writing down my observations on red and white card stock.
+I engage not only through "relational" conversations but by also writing down my observations on red and white card stock.

 Using a red sharpies and white crayon I highlight parts of our discussion that are important to me and the participant.
 I invite them to do the same.
 When we have exhausted our conversation, I stamp and seal each page with my logo.
 Participants are welcome to keep their notes and art work.